MarcialRosales/dot-net-pcf-workshop/README.md

 - [Deploying Applications](http://docs.pivotal.io/pivotalcf/1-9/devguide/deploy-apps/deploy-app.html)
 - [Deploying with manifests](http://docs.pivotal.io/pivotalcf/1-9/devguide/deploy-apps/manifest.html)

-In the next sections we are going to deploy a ASP.NET Core MVC application and a web site.
+In the next sections we are going to deploy a ASP.NET  MVC application and a web site.
 Before we proceed with the next sections we are going to checkout the following repository which has the .Net projects we are about to deploy.

 1. `git clone https://github.com/MarcialRosales/dot-net-pcf-workshops.git`
 2. `cd dot-net-pcf-workshops`